Difficult Bible Quiz about the Bible Persons.

 a.
 Paul.

-The owners were upset because they made money off her for telling fortunes.
+The owners were upset because they made money off the woman for telling fortunes.

 -